 Gross Profit Margin = .449 * 100 = 44.9%

 The average individual will tell you that a fair profit margin is 50%.
 Yet at the same time will try to haggle a car from a dealer for cost.
 The idea behind a fair and reasonable profit margin is to pay for administrative costs and make a fair net profit.
 Without a fair net profit, the business will not stay in business for the consumer.
-So profit is an exchange of value for longevity for future service and availability.
+Profit is an exchange of value for longevity for future service and availability.

 In reality, each industry has different profit margins in order to cover administration expenses, costs of capital and end up with a net profit.
 Here is the typical outline of the income statement for reference.